ted-thuraa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute adds execute permissions to the owner of hello 6-multiple_permissions adds execute permission to group owner and read permission to other user 7-everybody adds execute permissions to everybody
+5-execute adds execute permissions to the owner of hello 6-multiple_permissions adds execute permission to group owner and read permission to other user 7-everybody adds execute permissions to everybody 8-james_bond only other users have all the permissions